API

 If you just want to set one of the LEDs and don't know the current state

-of the other LED, you can get the state with getLEDState()
+of the other LED, you can get the state with getLEDState() or you

-can use setSelectedLEDState()
+can use setSelectedLEDState().

 The following constants are available for this function: